Space launch market competition: Launch industry response - to lower prices - from 2014

 In the market for launches of small satellites—including both rideshare launch services on medium-lift and heavy-lift launch vehicles, and the developing capacity from small launch vehicles—prices were falling by early 2018 as more launch capacity entered the market.
 Cubesat launches that had previously cost US$350–400 thousand had declined by March 2018 to US$250 thousand, and prices were continuing to decline.
 New capacity from Chinese Long March and Indian PSLV medium-lift vehicles and a number of new small launchers from Virgin Orbit, Rocket Lab, Firefly, and a number of new Chinese small launch vehicles are expected to put more downward pressure on prices, while also increasing the ability of entities launching smallsats to purchase custom launch dates and launch orbits, increasing overall responsiveness to launch purchasers.

 As recently as 2013, nearly half of the world's commercial launch payloads were launched on Russian launch vehicles.
 By 2018 the Russian launch service market share was projected to shrink to about 10% of the world's commercial launch market.
 Russia launched only three commercial payloads in 2017.
 Technical problems with the Proton rocket and intense competition with SpaceX have been the prime drivers of this decline.
 SpaceX's share of the commercial market has grown from 0% in 2009 to a projected 50% for 2018.

-By 2018, Russia has indicated it may reduce focus on the commercial launch market.
+By 2018, Russia had indicated it would reduce focus on the commercial launch market.
 In April 2018, Russia's chief spaceflight official, Deputy Prime Minister Dmitry Rogozin said in an interview, "The share of launch vehicles is as small as four percent of the overall market of space services.
 The four percent stake isn’t worth the effort to try to elbow Musk and China aside.
 Payloads manufacturing is where good money can be made."

 The global launch market revenue from the 33 commercial orbital launches in 2017 was estimated to be just over US$3 billion while the global space economy is much larger at US$345 billion (2016 data).
-The launch industry is becoming increasingly competitive; however, to date there has been no indication of a large increase of launch opportunities in response to decreasing prices.
-Russia may be the first launch provider to be a casualty of over supply of launch services.
+The launch industry is becoming increasingly competitive; however, by 2018 there had not been a large increase of launch opportunities in response to decreasing prices.
+In 2018, Ars Technica reported that Russia may be the first launch provider to be a casualty of over supply of launch services.

 By May 2018, as SpaceX prepared to launch the first Block 5 version of Falcon 9, Eric Berger reported in Ars Technica that, during the eight years since its maiden launch, Falcon 9 had become the dominant rocket globally, through SpaceX efforts to take risks and relentlessly innovate driving efficiency upwards.
 The first Block 5 booster flew successfully on 11 May 2018, and SpaceX then "lowered the standard price of a Falcon 9 launch from US$62 million to about US$50 million.
 This move further strengthens SpaceX’s competitiveness in the commercial launch market."